Wholefood Soulfood Kitchen

 Ingredients

-• 2 pears + 1 additional for topping ,chopped into bite-sized pieces
+• 2 ripe pears ,chopped into bite-sized pieces

 • oil for the pan *coconut / olive / sunflower / cooking spray